 I have no doubt but that the holy prophets and apostles and saints in ancient days were saved in the Kingdom of God. . . .
 I may believe that Enoch walked with God. . . .
 I may believe that Abraham communed with God and conversed with angels. . . .
 I may believe that Elijah was taken to Heaven in a chariot of fire with fiery horses.
 I may believe that the saints saw the Lord and conversed with him face to face after his resurrection.
 I may believe that the Hebrew Church came to Mount Zion and unto the city of the living God, the Heavenly Jerusalem, and to an innumerable company of angels.
 I may believe that they looked into Eternity and saw the Judge of all, and Jesus the Mediator of the new covenant; but will all this purchase an assurance for me, or waft me to the regions of Eternal day with my garments spotless, pure, and white?
 Or, must I not rather obtain for myself, by my own faith and diligence, in keeping the commandments of the Lord, an assurance of salvation for myself?
 And have I not an equal privilege with the ancient saints?
 And will not the Lord hear my prayers, and listen to my cries as soon as he ever did to theirs, if I come to him in the manner they did?
 Or is he a respecter of persons?

-Lee M. McDonald, an Evangelical pastor, posed some fascinating questions relative to the present closed canon of Christian scripture.
-“The first question,” he writes, “and the most important one, is whether the church was right in perceiving the need for a closed canon of scriptures.”
-McDonald also asks, “Did such a move toward a closed canon of scriptures ultimately (and unconsciously) limit the presence and power of the Holy Spirit in the church?
+Lee M. McDonald, an evangelical pastor, posed some fascinating questions relative to the present closed canon of Christian scripture.
+“The first question,” he wrote, “and the most important one, is whether the church was right in perceiving the need for a closed canon of scriptures.”
+McDonald also asked, “Did such a move toward a closed canon of scriptures ultimately (and unconsciously) limit the presence and power of the Holy Spirit in the church?
 More precisely, does the recognition of absoluteness of the biblical canon minimize the presence and activity of God in the church today? . . .
 On what biblical or historical grounds has the inspiration of God been limited to the written documents that the Church now calls its Bible?”
 McDonald poses other issues, but let me refer to his final question: “If the Spirit inspired only the written documents of the first century, does that mean that the same Spirit does not speak today in the church about matters that are of significant concern?”

 I have my own set of questions to pose alongside McDonald: